anisha0506/anisha0506.github.io/docs/PeculiarPranks.md

 "Perfect !"
 I thought.

-After they left we took the camera recordings and mellisa recorded it in her Phone.
+After they left we took the camera recordings and Mellisa recorded it in her Phone.

-Then she posted it on all social Media apps :(
+Then she posted it on all social Media apps

 It had gone viral !!!

 The Principal has been exposed !!!
 Case closed :)

-Whoa !
-Whoa !!
-Whoa !!! what happened to the teachers and Principal ???
+Whoa, Whoa, Whoa!
+What happened to the teachers and Principal?

 They got fired by the board of directors.

-What happened to Melvin ?
+What happened to Melvin?

 He was grounded for 3 Months.

-** The school was in peace... or was it ??? **
+**The school was in peace... or was it ???**